 I have had profound experiences of God's infinite love in my Catholic Church.
 Sometimes during prayer I just want to burst, he is filling me up with so much love.
 Thank you Lord.

 At the end of your life on earth you will be evaluated and rewarded according to how well you handled what God entrusted to you.
-That means everything you do...has eternal consequences...you will receive a promotion and be given greater responsibility in eternity ..."
-(The Purpose Driven Life, pg.
+That means everything you do...has eternal consequences...you will receive a promotion and be given greater responsibility in eternity ..." (pg.
 45)

 Punishment is a concept that is very unpopular in today's culture.
 Corporal punishment is not favoured in our society and our youth have very little discipline as a result.
 Catholics believe God is a "loving God" but he is also a "just God" - an awesome God.
 Catholics believe there is a double consequence to sin:

 - Venial sin (the not so serious stuff) entails unhealthy attachments to creatures which must be purified either here on earth or after we die.
 (Evangelicals might call this "Backsliding") This results in temporal punishment.
 Every Christian sins every day.

 - Grave or mortal sin (the bad stuff) deprives us of communion with God.
 This results in eternal punishment - hell.
 (2 Thes 1:9) Once forgiven, the eternal punishment is removed but there may be some temporal punishment that remains.